 \subsection{Radial Velocity Search}

-We used the iterative RV search algorithm implemented in the open-source \rvsearch\ package \citep{Rosenthal+2021ApJS} to identify periodic signals in the RV data and constrain the best-fit Keplerian orbital solutions.
-Throughout our analysis, we use RVs binned to each night (0.5-day intervals).
-The search begins with an initial model consisting of an RV data set and a likelihood function, given by
+We used the iterative RV search algorithm implemented in the open-source \rvsearch\ package \citep{2021ApJS..255....8R} to identify periodic signals in the RV data and determine the best-fit Keplerian orbital solutions.
+Throughout the analysis, we binned the RVs to 0.5-day intervals to average over intra-night stellar variability caused by p-mode oscillations.
+For each target star, the search begins with an initial model consisting of the RV dataset and a likelihood function given by

-where $v_i$ is the $i$th RV measurement, $\sigma_i^2$ is the quadrature sum of the instrumental error and a stellar jitter term, and $\gamma_D$ is an instrumental offset \citep{Rosenthal+2021ApJS}.
+where $v_i$ is the $i$th RV measurement, $\sigma_i^2$ is the quadrature sum of the instrumental error and a jitter term, and $\gamma_D$ is an instrumental velocity offset \citep{2021ApJS..255....8R}.
 The RV model $m(t_i)$ at time $t_i$ is given by

 where $\nu$ is the $n$th Keplerian orbit signal at time $t$ given RV semi-amplitude $K$, period $P$, eccentricity $e$, argument of periastron $\omega$, and time of inferior conjunction $t_c$.
 Linear and quadratic trend terms are given by $\dot{\gamma}$ and $\Ddot{\gamma}$, respectively, and $t_0$ is the median time of observation.